WHERE TO GET TESTED

 IMPORTANCE OF TESTING

 Everyone has an HIV status, and knowing your HIV status will help you plan for the future.
 If you test negative for HIV, you can take steps to help you remain HIV negative.
-If you test positive for HIV, you can seek medical treatment earlier, gain access to HIV care, treatment, and support, as well as reduce the risk of passing the virus to others.
+If you test positive for HIV, you can seek medical treatment earlier, gain access to HIV care, treatment, and support, as well as reduce the risk of transmitting to others.

 Confidential testing and anonymous testing are available to anyone who requests it.
-In Florida, Opt-out HIV testing is available in health care settings as part of routine annual care, see: Section 381.004, Florida Statutes, Administrative Code Rule 64D-2.
+In Florida, opt-out HIV testing is available in health care settings as part of routine annual care, see: Section 381.004, Florida Statutes, Administrative Code Rule 64D-2.
 Testing is available at health departments, doctor’s offices, community-based organizations, and other private and non-profit clinics.
 Health departments offer testing at a minimal charge, but no fee is charged for those who cannot afford it.
-For an HIV testing site near you, use the interactive map or text your zip code to 477493.
+For an HIV testing site near you, use the interactive map above.

 Couples HIV Counseling and Testing (CHCT) is an approach to HIV testing where two or more persons who are in or are planning to be in a sexual relationship learn their HIV status together.
 Couples who choose CHCT receive prevention counseling, learn their HIV status and the status of their partner, and are linked to follow-up services together.
 Here is a list of HIV test sites that currently offer CHCT.

 Are My HIV Test Results Confidential?

 Test results are kept private in two different ways: confidential and anonymous.
 Confidential testing means that the person’s name and test results are kept in their private medical file.
 Anonymous testing means a person is given a number when being tested, and the person can only be identified by that number.
 No name is recorded.